Geraldine Turner: Television (as self)

+Theatre

 Personal life

 She was married briefly at age 21.

 Her second husband is conductor Brian Castles-Onion.

 She was the federal President of Actors Equity (MEAA) in Australia.
 She stood in the 2008 local government election for the Wingecarribee Shire Council in the Southern Highlands of New South Wales, and has advocated for the role of the arts in the community.

 Turner published an autobiography in 2022, Turner's Turn.